What is CSHIP?

 Everything you need to know about C-SHIP.

-While interns must be intent on exploring a career in medical, mental/behavioral, oral, or public health, we welcome students in all fields of study.
+While students must be intent on exploring a career in medical, mental/behavioral, oral, or public health, we welcome them in all fields of study.

 Oct – Nov – Start thinking about next Summer Internship Options